KingKongCoderr/PetStore/README.md

 Pets App
 ===================================

-This application builds upon the google pets app by adding MVP pattern, DI through Dagger 2.0, uses room persistence library instead of normal raw sql.
+An android application enabling a pet shelter to store information about their pets thus creating a pet inventory which can be updated or shared with other parties interested in the data, the base concept of this application can be applied to many other businesses.
+Project Uses MVP pattern, DI through Dagger 2.0 and other android framework components mentioned in the to do list below.

 #### To-Do:
 * ~Raw Sql for storing data~